Skip to main content

 Step into a cultural tapestry of Peranakan heritage, brought to life through stories, style, and tradition at Madame Tussauds Singapore.

-Peranakan Guide About Perankans
+Peranakan Guide About Peranakans

 About the Peranakans